 - Submit proof of acceptance from the transfer in college or university such as an acceptance letter.

-- Complete and submit the HCC Transfer out form including the student’s signature.
+- Complete and submit the HCC Transfer Out Request Form including the student’s signature.

 Traveling Out of the Country

-F-1 Students travelling out of the country must have the 2nd page of their SEVIS Form I-20 signed by a Designated School Official/ International Student Advisor.
-If you are planning to travel out of the country please visit the OISS&SA with the following documents at least two weeks before departure.
+F-1 Students traveling out of the United States must have the 2nd page of their SEVIS Form I-20 signed by a Designated School Official (DSO).
+The signature (endorsement) is valid for 1 year for travel and re-entry.
+(Note: For students on OPT, the travel signature is valid for 6 months only.)
+If you are planning to travel out of the country, please visit the OISS with the following documents at least two weeks before departure.

 - Current SEVIS Form I-20